pgeeh/first-to-react/src/pages/MainConcepts/CompositionoverInheritance/CompositionoverInheritance.md

 The React ecosystem and model drives us towards using composition over inheritance.
 Best practices say that there should be no inheritance, only composition.
 Much documentation and guidance denotes that the only time `extends` should be used is for the base `React.Component`.
 In the newer React system where Hooks are becoming more popular with functional components, there is not need for `extends` at all.

 Composition allows for reuse and wrapping, while keeping concerns separate.
-This harkens back to one of the main design principles of React - small, contained components that can be augmented via _props_.
+React lends itself to small, contained components that can be augmented via _props_.

 A normal inheritance model might be a `Button` that has an `onClick` handler, then a `BlueButton` and a `GreenButton` that extend `Button` to change the styling.
 In React, instead (using the same names) `BlueButton` and `GreenButton` wrap a `Button` and provide styling to it via _props_.
 This is part of the example below.